 SFR5: FDP_ACF.1: Security attributes based access control.

 This is covered by the Privilege and User modes of the TOE.
-More information on chapter 1.2 Figure 1-2 Privilege and User Modes.
+The more information on chapter 1.2 Figure 1-2.
+Privilege and User Modes basic description.

 SFR6: FMT_MSA.3: Static attribute initialization.